 We continue to experience regulatory lag and expect this to continue through the end of 2022 due to our continued investment in utility infrastructure.
-We believe the 2022 Washington general rate case settlement should significantly reduce regulatory lag and lead to the alignment of our earned returns more closely with those authorized in 2023.
+Going forward, we will continue to strive to reduce the regulatory timing lag and more closely align our earned returns with those authorized by 2023.
 See "Regulatory Matters" for additional discussion of the general rate cases.